ldynia/workshop-github-copilot-chat/cli/WORKSHOP.md

 gh copilot suggest "make POST request with json body"
 @terminal "make POST request with json body"

-gh copilot suggest "Rename all folders in current directory to lower case"
+gh copilot suggest "Rename all folders in the current directory to lower case"
-@terminal Rename all folders in current directory to lower case
+@terminal Rename all folders in the current directory to lowercase

 gh copilot suggest "Install rename package in ubuntu"
 @terminal Install rename package in ubuntu